-When she remembered her husband she lay still for a moment wondering whether what she remembered accurately.
+When she remembered her husband she lay still for a moment wondering how accurate her memory was.
 She lay on her back and looked up at the bright morning sky, but with closed eyes.
 She asked the Hermit, “Est-il mort?”

 “Oui.
 Your husband is still dead”, the Hermit replied.

 She opened her eyes.
 The rock face was above her, but its shadows were thin.
-Daylight was creeping along the top of the cliff.
+Outside she could see daylight creeping along the top of the cliff.
 She heard Pachu’a making coffee.
-She knew it was him because he chanted in Hopi to himself as he did so.

 “Dead!”, she shouted.
 The word echoed like a chime against the canyon walls.